Appeal Watch: Fate of Federal Greenhouse Gas Legislation is Up in the Air

 The Saskatchewan appeal has been tentatively scheduled at the Supreme Court for December 2019, and the Ontario and Saskatchewan appeals will no doubt be heard together.
 In the meantime, the Alberta government has initiated an identical reference to its Court of Appeal.
 This is a legally moot exercise, as the SCC’s opinion in the Saskatchewan and Ontario appeals will prevail over the Alberta Court of Appeal’s decision.

 Saskatchewan declined to submit a pith and substance analysis, arguing that the GGPPA is invalid on the basis of unwritten constitutional principles.

-Courts have been especially reluctant to recognize federal jurisdiction where the legislative object at issue was not tightly defined (Oldman River) and where a considerable amount of discretion was left up to the federal political executive (Hydro-Quebec), i.e. cases in which the scope of federal jurisdiction could not be clearly defined and monitored.
-Since the power was resuscitated by the Privy Council in 1946 in Ontario AG v Canada Temperance Foundation ( AC 193), only a half dozen subject matters have been allocated by the Supreme Court to the national concern branch of Parliament’s POGG power.
+Courts have been especially reluctant to recognize federal jurisdiction where the legislative object at issue was not tightly defined (Oldman River) and where a considerable amount of discretion was left up to the federal political executive (Hydro-Quebec), i.e. in cases in which the scope of federal jurisdiction could not be clearly outlined and monitored.
+Since the power was resuscitated by the Privy Council in 1946 in Ontario AG v Canada Temperance Foundation ( AC 193), only a half-dozen subject matters have been allocated by the Supreme Court to the national concern branch of Parliament’s POGG power.

 At the SKCA, the majority found that the pith and substance was “minimum national standards of price stringency for GHG emissions.”
-Justices Ottenbreit and Caldwell in dissent at the SKCA found that the levy imposed under Part 1 of the Act was in pith and substance a section 91(3) tax, whereas the Part 2 OBPS levy was a regulatory charge (2019 SKCA 40 at para 265).
+Justices Ottenbreit and Caldwell in dissent found that the levy imposed under Part 1 of the Act was in pith and substance a section 91(3) tax, whereas the Part 2 OBPS levy was a regulatory charge (2019 SKCA 40, at para 265).